Conflux-Chain/conflux-doc/docs/json-rpc.md

 #### Returns

 `DATA` - byte code of the contract, or `0x` if the account has no code.
-This RPC will raise an error if the account does not exist.

 ##### Example